FarronF/limerick-council-meetings/meetings/2020/12/16-Virtual Home and Social Development Strategic Policy Committee Meeting/Minutes - Home and Social Development Strategic Policy Committee Meeting - 22nd October 2020.md

  Mr. O Grady asked have we been able to reduce the number of voids in the county.

-Ms. Duke noted that in 2020 we have introduced the Single Point of Contact system--- were any voids properties that came back into the system were recorded, inspected
+Ms. Duke noted that in 2020 we have introduced the Single Point of Contact system
+---
+were any voids properties that came back into the system were recorded, inspected

 and categorized based on level of works required.
 They either went to Operations